Small-Fish-Dev/boxfish/README.md

 #### Example

-You can view examples of how to use the library on this [GitHub page](https://github.com/Small-Fish-Dev/boxfish-example/tree/main), or see the library action on [sbox.game](https://sbox.game/fish/boxfish-example).
+You can view examples of how to use the library on this [GitHub page](https://github.com/Small-Fish-Dev/boxfish-example/tree/main), or see the library in action on [sbox.game](https://sbox.game/fish/boxfish-example).

 #### Issues